 The end of the war saw a refugee crisis unfold worldwide. "…the roads were thronged with a tide of footsore, weary, starving human beings.
 They trudged through shell churned fields, or the desolate grey ruins of towns and cities; bent beneath bundles of possessions, pulling rickety handcarts, shivering in threadbare coats as the chill of autumn gave way to the snows of winter.
 A restless, hungry mass of humanity, stumbling towards some half-imagined notion of home."

-Above right and left: street scenes from Now York and London.
-By the early nineteen fifties, the economic and commercial dominance of the nations that had forged the alliance against the dictators was to give rise to prosperity and an affluent middle class.
-These advantages came to Britain, Canada, Australia and New Zealand soon enough, but they came to none before America.
-Left: Chiang Kai-shek proclaims a unified Republic of China from the steps of the Hall of Supreme Harmony in the Forbidden City, Peking.
+Above left: Chiang Kai-shek proclaims a unified Republic of China from the steps of the Hall of Supreme Harmony in the Forbidden City, Peking.
 He was to make his capital in Nanking however.
-Below: High technology, as embodied by the De Havilland Comet airliner, held out the promise of unprecedented advances in human flourishing.
+Above right: High technology, as embodied by the De Havilland Comet airliner, held out the promise of unprecedented advances in human flourishing.

 Above left: Lazar Kaganovich, leader of the Soviet Communist Party until 1952 when he was ousted by Nikita Khrushchev (above centre).
 Above right: Chiang Kai-shek, leader of the Republic of China from 1928 to 1975.

 The Suez Crisis brought the period of peace and stability that followed the Second World War to an abrupt end.
 It served as a warning to the western world that the Soviet Union and its proxies were once again determined to follow expansionist policies.
-Above left: Gamal Abdel Nasser, a Soviet stooge who had been installed as Egypt's leader in a coup, ordered an illegal takeover of the Suez Canal in July 1956.
+Gamal Abdel Nasser, a Soviet stooge who had been installed as Egypt's leader in a coup, ordered an illegal takeover of the Suez Canal in July 1956.
 Above: Although their armed forces were unprepared, the British and French dispatched a task force to intervene.
 From nearest the camera to furthest, the British aircraft carriers HMS Steadfast, HMS Undaunted and HMS Centaur.
 Left: An RNAA Seahawk fighter, armed with ground to air rockets, prepares to launch from HMS Undaunted, 7th October 1956.
+International condemnation, led by such Soviet Proxy organisations as the 'Non-Aligned' movement, was shrill but ultimately ineffective

 Above left: French troops after the landings at Port Said.
 Behind them the oil tanks are burning.
 Above right: Royal Marine Commandos deploy from helicopters near El Quantara.